Intelligent-Net/Calendar/README.md

 TODO :

-1. Remove start of year offset and provide a start of Era, this is more flexible and clearly defines initial conditions
-2. Add in Era start offset, which is some number between -1.0 and 1.0 which is the drift at the start of the Era in days from the 'true' time.
+1. Add in Era start offset, which is some number between -1.0 and 1.0 which is the drift at the start of the Era in days from the 'true' time.
-3. Test negative dates thoughly
-4. Introduce 'aggregation' of units, for example a year is approximately 13 Lunar months on earth, so a year in a lunar calendar will vary in length (but always be 12 or 13 months), but average be the same length as a solar year.
+2. Introduce 'aggregation' of units, for example a year is approximately 13 Lunar months on earth, so a year in a lunar calendar will vary in length (but always be 12 or 13 months), but average be the same length as a solar year.
-5. Possible other aggregations for example for quarters/seasons (2 soltices and 2 equinoxes, approximately 3 months apart).
+3. Possible other aggregations for example for quarters/seasons (2 soltices and 2 equinoxes, approximately 3 months apart).
+4. Add example Calendars, for example sidereal/Galactic Centre/Sagatarius Astar.
+Need data.
+5. Local time of day support (Sun time).
+In addition to prime meridean time.
+6. Examples of mixed calendar use, for example tides and solar calendar to predict spring tides.
+7. Support for named months and days of the week.
+8. Declarative formats.
+9. A web API
+10. A web GUI
-6. Add to this list...
+N. Add to this list...